Princess Bongnyeong (Sukjong)

-Princess Boknyeong (1096 – 30 June 1133) was a Goryeo Royal Princess as the youngest daughter of King Sukjong and Queen Myeongui, also their most favourite and beloved daughter.
+Princess Bongnyeong (1096 – 30 June 1133) was a Goryeo princess as the youngest daughter of King Sukjong and Queen Myeongui, also their most favourite and beloved daughter.

 She later married her half uncle's son–Wang Yeon the Count Jingang.
 She was said to have a gentle, filial, and diligent personality.
 Even after getting married, she still achieved solemn virtues, making her loving by both of her parents.
 Her wealth was the highest among the other royal family members and she was said to be a devout buddhism and revered Dharma by being very hard and passionate in built and decorated the pagodas and tombs.
 However, she later died on 30 June 1133 (11th years reign of her nephew) without any issue and her funeral was held at the northwestern foot of Gyeongsan a month later.

 Legacy

 Princess Bongnyeong's epitaph was written by Gim Jeong under her brother, the king's order and there, she was called as Royal Woman, Virtuous Woman of the Imperial Clan, also Daughter of the Son of Heaven.

 According to her epitaph, there was a phrase said: